 - Use technology as a key part of their safety and compliance program.

-Because, at the end the day, these people are transporting yours or your customers goods and you want them to get from A to B without any issues.
+But this isn’t just about the prescriptive requirements – it’s about recognising transport activities that can impact each business and regular communication and reporting.
+At the end the day, this business will be transporting yours or your customers goods.
+You want them to always get from A to B without any issues.
 No accidents, no breakdowns, no damages or delays.
 You need trust and reliability.

-So before engaging the transport provider, you ask them questions and you may seek some examples to verify they do what they say they do.
-This is your prequalification process.
+So before engaging the transport provider, you make enquiries about their operations and you may even seek some examples to verify they do what they say they do.

 The prequalification questions should be finding out the things that are important to you and your business needs.
-You don’t need to become a heavy vehicle compliance auditor – people actually need qualifications for that and you might not have the expertise to know if they documents you are looking at are actually compliant with the HVNL or not.
+You don’t need to become a heavy vehicle compliance auditor – people need qualifications for that and you may not have the expertise to know if the documents you are looking at are actually compliant with the HVNL or not.

 Here’s some updates we recommend so your questions pick up the HVNL amendment.